jonifreeman/ajatusasana.fi/en/index.markdown

 title: Idea
 ---

-**THE WORLD OF RELAXATION**
+**RELAXATION WORLD**

 **_Thoughtful Coaching_**

-How wonderful it would feel to know oneself even better.
-To relax and let go of worldly affairs in a cosy and peaceful setting.
-To become more conscious of the power of breath.
-To learn to read one's bodily messages in a productive way.
+How wonderful it would feel to know oneself from the bottom of one's heart!
+To relax and let go of stressful worldly affairs in a cosy and peaceful setting.
+To become more conscious of the healing power of the breath.
+To read one's bodily messages in a productive way.
 To connect with greater awareness with one's feelings and bodily sensations.
-To learn lifelong tools and knowledge for managing stress and emotional anxiety.
+To learn lifelong tools and knowledge for managing stress and the emotional self.
-To let the internal teacher within guide you towards a more creative and renewed authentic self.
+To give more space to the internal teacher within.
+To let your creative and authentic self express its' full potential.
 And to be able to do this in an environment that values your unique life history and experience.